tcanbolat/pdf-profile-generator/README.md

 2. run terminal and set path to cloned repo folder
 3. in your terminal run the following command: npm install
 4. next run the command: node index.js
-5. once prompted, enter a GitHub username **This application only works with GitHub usernames, entering anything else into the prompt will result in an error**
+5. once prompted, enter a GitHub username **-This application only works with GitHub usernames, entering anything else into the prompt will result in an error**
 6. next, choose a template color
 7. wait for conversion to finish and pdf file will be generated in you cloned repo folder.